-10.2.2 Hardware trigger mode
+10.2.2 SR4000 hardware trigger mode

-When hardware trigger mode is enabled, the camera waits for an external hardware trigger.
+When hardware trigger mode is enabled in addition to the software trigger mode, the camera waits for an external hardware trigger.
 When the trigger signal is received the image acquisition starts.
 The Acquire command is then used to initiate transfer of the image to the host computer.
 When the command completes, the image is available.
 The hardware trigger output is in active state for the duration of the acquisition and readout, and the falling transition of the hardware trigger output indicates that this phase is complete.